Table of Contents

 - 2 cm wide/3 cm long

-- Manifests in the age of 2 years
+- Manifests at the age of 2 years

-- Male children are twice as likely susceptible to Meckel’s diverticulum
+- Male children are twice as likely to be susceptible to Meckel’s diverticulum

-- Half of the cases associated with the presence of ectopic mucosa
+- Half of the cases are associated with the presence of ectopic mucosa

-- 5 % is marked by the first and second type of tissues.
+- 5% is marked by the first and second types of tissues.

 - Jejunal mucosa, both gastric and duodenal, as well as Brunner’s tissue, was detected in 2 % of cases.